fiveten59/Vdr-Installer-Rpi/README.md

 IMPORTANT !!!
 Remember that Softhddevice-drm NEEDS no running X

-typing sudo ./vdrrun you can chech if syste is ok
+typing sudo ./vdrrun you can chech if system is ok